 by | Jan 28, 2022 | Drilling

-If you are a stakeholder or work in the oil and gas industry, it’s essential to understand all the offshore drilling pros and cons.
-As the demand for oil and gas increases globally, countries neighboring seas and oceans are shifting their attention from onshore drilling to offshore drilling to increase supply.
-The latter also has a few implications.
+If you’re a stakeholder or work in the oil and gas world, you need a clear view of all the offshore drilling pros and cons.
+As global demand grows, more countries near oceans are shifting from onshore to offshore drilling to increase supply.
+This shift brings both economic benefits and environmental responsibilities.

 Offshore drilling is beneficial but can also be detrimental to the environment if done irresponsibly.
 Learn all the offshore drilling pros and cons.
 Share on X